YBoran24/CryptoTracker/VERCEL_DEPLOYMENT.md

 2. Vercel will correctly build and deploy your application using its own environment
 3. If you still have issues on Vercel, check the deployment logs for specific error messages
 4. Make sure all dependencies are properly listed in `package.json` files

+### Dynamic Routes Best Practices

+For dynamic routes like `/coin/[id]`:

+1. Always implement proper error handling in components
+2. Use fallback values in getStaticProps
+3. Implement null/undefined checks before accessing object properties
+4. Set fallback: 'blocking' in getStaticPaths for better handling
+5. Provide meaningful error messages to users when data is not available